How to Check and Change Engine Coolant

 Anti-freeze tends to last longer than pre-mixed engine coolants, although coolants still have quite a long shelf life.

 However, once the anti-freeze is in your car, it is a different story.
-The anti-freeze itself does not degrade in your vehicle, but the additives in it which prevent corrosions start to degrade.
+The anti-freeze itself does not degrade in your vehicle, but the additives in it which prevent corrosion start to degrade.
 Therefore it is recommended you always follow manufacturer guidelines on replacing engine coolant.

 You can buy anti-freeze testers to measure the protection of your coolant in your cooling system, but this is not necessary.
 Instead, it is best to maintain the schedule of coolant change as per manufacturer guidelines.